theprogrammerknownasat/SQL_Browser/README.md

 3. Build the executable yourself.
 To do this run `pip install pymysql PyQt5 cx_Freeze` and then `python main.py build`.
 After you do that, go the the build folder and run the executable.

-4. Seek help from the allknowing wizard and rewrite the program yourself (by copying it if you are a real programmer) and then find a way to compilt it into a diferent language like C. After you do that, cry because C is slower than python.
+4. Seek help from the allknowing wizard and rewrite the program yourself (by copying it if you are a real programmer) and then find a way to compile it into a different language like C. After you do that, cry because C is slower than python.